justinmayer/tacklebox/ReadMe.md

 ## Questions nobody asked but here are answers anyway

-_How is this different from Oh My Fish?_
+_How is this different from other shell management tools?_

-Tacklebox owes a debt of gratitude to the many fine folks who have contributed to Oh My Fish.
-Among the differences are that Tacklebox…
+Tacklebox…

-1. … supports multiple repositories, including your own if you wish
+1. supports multiple repositories, including your own if you wish
-1. … decouples the repositories (e.g., [Tackle][]) from the loading mechanisms and organizational conventions (i.e., Tacklebox)
+1. decouples the repositories (e.g., [Tackle][]) from the loading mechanisms and organizational conventions (i.e., Tacklebox)
-1. … can source modules using `*.fish` filename extensions (instead of using `*.load`, which requires monkeying with your $EDITOR to get proper syntax highlighting)
+1. can source modules using `*.fish` filename extensions (instead of using `*.load`, which requires monkeying with your $EDITOR to get proper syntax highlighting)

 _But I want to create a plugin that includes files that must be sourced!_